-- Level 2 option in the Archaeology major sequence
+- Level 2 core unit in the Archaeology major sequence

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) essay; (2) tutorial assignments; and (3) quizzes.
+Indicative assessments in this unit are as follows: (1) essay; (2) tutorial assignments; and (3) quizzes.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Dr. Sven Ouzman